Wanda Alsup, 75, of Twin Falls, died Sunday, April 21, 2019, at St. Luke's Magic Valley Medical Center, Twin Falls.

 If any family or friends are considering sending flowers to the home, the family knows Wanda would prefer instead that you donate in her name to Magic Valley Arts Council, 195 River Vista Place, Twin Falls, Idaho 83301.
 These funds can then go towards a worthy art project in her name.

 "Wanda has been cremated, and a scattering of her cremated remains is planned.
-A Celebration of Life has been scheduled for Friday, June 28, 2019 and will be held at the Serenity Funeral Chapel.
+A Celebration of Life will be held at 1:00 p.m., Friday, June 28, 2019, at Serenity Funeral Chapel, Twin Falls.
 As per Wanda’s directive it will be a casual affair focusing on the joy her life added to those she left behind.
 Food will be a buffet style with dishes provided by her local friends.
 Libations are permitted but not provided.
-Hours: 1 p.m. – 3:00 p.m.
+Hours: 1:00 p.m. – 3:00 p.m.

 On Saturday, June 29th there will be a scattering of her cremains at Galena Summit, followed by a non-hosted lunch in the Sun Valley area.
 All who wish to attend are welcome.